On this page:

 - More Information

 Visa applicants, including children, are required to pay a non-refundable, non-transferable visa application fee, sometimes referred to as the MRV fee, before applying for a nonimmigrant visa.
 The visa application fee must be paid whether a visa is issued or not.
 The type of visa for which you apply determines the fee amount.
-This webpage lists visa application fees associated with each nonimmigrant visa type.
+This webpage lists nonimmigrant visa application fees only.
+For information on other fees which are paid directly to the National Visa Center, the U.S. Embassy/Consulates or to the Department of Homeland Security, please see here.

 Remember, the MRV fee is a non-refundable and non-transferable.
 Please confirm whether or not you need to apply for a visa.
 You may not need to apply for a new U.S. visa if you already hold a valid U.S. visa or are a national of a Visa Waiver Program participating country.